 On September 21, 2017, Canada and the European Union provisionally implemented the EU-Canada CETA.
-The agreement is now fully enforce except for a few specific provisions - most notably enforcement provisions of the investor-state dispute settlement protections, obligations to impose criminal sanctions on copyright violations, and certain market access protections for portfolio financial services.
+The agreement is now fully in force except for a few specific provisions - most notably enforcement provisions of the ISDS protections, obligations to impose criminal sanctions on copyright violations and certain market access protections for portfolio financial services.

 As one of Canada's broadest and most significant trade agreements to date, CETA significantly liberalizes trade and investment rules applicable to economic relations between the two regions.
-CETA addresses trade in services (including financial services), movement of professionals, government procurement (including at the provincial and municipal levels), technical barriers to trade, investment protection and ISDS, and intellectual property protections (including for geographical indications and pharmaceuticals).
+CETA addresses trade in services (including financial services), movement of professionals, government procurement (including at the provincial and municipal levels), technical barriers to trade, investment protection and ISDS and intellectual property protections (including for geographical indications and pharmaceuticals).

 On the day CETA entered into force, 98% of all EU tariff lines became duty-free for Canada.
 Canadian exporters also benefit from clear rules of origin that take into consideration Canada's supply chains to determine which goods are considered "made in Canada" and eligible for preferential tariff treatment.
-Similar to NAFTA, CETA also aims to foster regulatory unification, co-operation, and information sharing between Canadian and EU authorities in order to put in place more compatible regulatory regimes.
-This includes co-operation on sanitary and phytosanitary measures for food safety, animal and plant life, and health.
-CETA also includes some sector-targeted provisions that recognize specific interests related to wines and spirits, biotechnology, forestry, raw materials, science, technology, and innovation.
+Similar to NAFTA, CETA also aims to foster regulatory harmonization, co-operation and information sharing between Canadian and EU authorities in order to put in place more compatible regulatory regimes.
+This includes co-operation on sanitary and phytosanitary measures for food safety, animal and plant life and health.
+CETA also includes some sector-targeted provisions that recognize specific interests related to wines and spirits, biotechnology, forestry, raw materials, science, technology and innovation.
 Underscoring the agreement's co-operative objectives, CETA also promises to implement greater transparency and information sharing with respect to subsidies and trade remedies provided by governments to their respective countries' industries.

 While not yet in force, CETA includes a novel mechanism for ISDS arbitration.
 Where a dispute arises under CETA, the parties have agreed to establish a permanent tribunal that utilizes the ISDS arbitration mechanism.
-The tribunal is to be comprised of 15 members: five nationals of Canada, five nationals of EU members states, and five nationals of third countries - each of which must be a jurist in their home jurisdiction.
-Cases will be heard by panels of three tribunal members (one for each party's state, and the third selected from a list of neutral members).
+The tribunal is to be comprised of 15 members: five nationals of Canada, five nationals of EU members states and five nationals of third countries - each of which must be a jurist in their home jurisdiction.
+Cases will be heard by panels of three tribunal members (one for each party's state and the third selected from a list of neutral members).
 CETA also establishes an appellate tribunal that may uphold, reverse, or modify a tribunal's award based on errors of law, manifest errors of fact, or on the basis that it has exceeded its jurisdiction.
-Because of objections of the Wallonia region of Belgium, this portion of CETA is not yet in force.
-However, the recent opinion of the European Court of Justice, that the CETA ISDS arbitration mechanism is not incompatible with EU law, is a major step towards full and final implementation.